spryker/spryker-docs/docs/scos/dev/tutorials-and-howtos/advanced-tutorials/tutorial-new-relic-monitoring.md

 ## Installing the PHP agent

-When accessing your New Relic APM dashboard, you will be asked to download and set up the New Relic agent:
+When accessing your New Relic APM dashboard, you are asked to download and set up the New Relic agent:

 ![New Relic - Step 1](https://spryker.s3.eu-central-1.amazonaws.com/docs/Tutorials/Advanced/Tutorial+New+Relic+Monitoring/newrelic-step1.png)